redbadger/awesome-badger/timlee/networking-with-a-raspberry/README.md

 You can then go to `http://localhost` on the Pi and see the default `Welome to ngingx!` page!

-And if you find the IP address of your Raspberry Pi (eg by typing `ifconfig` in the terminal) then you should be able to access it from your own machine by going to that IP in the browser.
+And if you find the IP address of your Raspberry Pi (e.g. by typing `ifconfig` in the terminal) then you should be able to access it from your own machine by going to that IP in the browser.

 The base configuration file for the server can be found at `/etc/nginx/nginx.conf`.